bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ### Placements sort_order

 When creating a placement with a widget, the widget content takes the full region width.
-The display order of the widget is controlled by the placement's `sort_order` property.
-Any additional widgets placed in the same region will be stacked above or below based on the `sort_order` property for each placement.
+The placement's `sort_order` property controls the display order of the widget.
+You would stack any additional widgets in the same region above or below based on each placement's `sort_order` property.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">